 The last digit of your address street number determines your watering days.

-• Odd-numbered property addresses can water on odd-numbered calendar dates.
-For example, a property with address 205 can water on the 1st, the 3rd, the 5th, etc.
+Property addresses ending with an odd number can water on odd-numbered calendar dates.
+For example, the address 205 can water on the 1st, the 3rd, the 5th, etc.

-• Even-numbered property addresses can water on even-numbered calendar dates.
-For example, a property with address 1078 can water on the 2nd, the 4th, the 6th, etc.
+Property addresses ending with an even number can water on even-numbered calendar dates.
+For example, the address 1078 can water on the 2nd, the 4th, the 6th, etc.

 Seed, sod and nematode applications